newinnovations/PDFium-rs/README.md

 Unlike other implementations, this crate doesn't impose lifetimes on structs representing documents, pages, bitmaps, and other structures.
 This makes integration into your application much simpler - you can store these objects wherever you need them without fighting the borrow checker.
 This makes it ideal for interactive use cases, such as PDF viewers, editors, and other real-time applications.

-### Access to C API without `unsafe` Functions
+### Access to the full C API without `unsafe` Functions

-While focusing on high-level safe Rust integration, PDFium-rs also provides safe public access to the C API.
-Unsafe pointers to C structures and memory are transparently replaced with their safe Rust counterparts.
+While most users will be using the high-level idiomatic Rust abstractions, PDFium-rs also provides safe public access to the full C API with documentation.
+Unsafe pointers to C structures and memory are transparently replaced with their Rust counterparts.

+## Used by MView6

+PDFium-rs serves as one of the two PDF engines behind [MView6](https://github.com/newinnovations/mview6), a PDF and photo viewer written in Rust and GTK4 by the same author.
+With a single keypress, you can switch engines and compare the rendering quality differences between mupdf and PDFium.

 ## Quick Start